open/close all folders

 - In Vampire: The Masquerade, vampires would occasionally seek out Golconda, a mystical state of transcendence.
 Nobody could agree on what Golconda was, but one persistent rumor was that it would allow you to shake off the Embrace and become mortal again.
 One scenario had the villain trying to eat his way up his "family" tree to cure himself.

-- One of the paths in Tsukihime involves Shiki being increasingly possessed by an ancient vampire sorcerer, gaining the usual powers and bloodlust as his will rapidly erodes, and having to defend himself against his former companions.
+- One of the paths involves Shiki being increasingly possessed by an ancient vampire sorcerer, gaining the usual powers and bloodlust as his will rapidly erodes, and having to defend himself against his former companions.
 At first he holds out for a solution from the Church, but when that doesn't pan out he resorts to his solution to everything else—turning his Mystic Eyes of Death Perception on and stabbing himself in an attempt to 'kill' the vampire's soul.